MunicipalityOfAnchorage/text-it-helper/docs/README.md

 It also forwards the flow event data if certain query parameters are passed.

-### Airtable
+#### Airtable

 ```
-POST /api/v1/flow-events?airtable=SurveyResults
+POST /api/v1/run-results?airtable=SurveyResults
 ```

-If an `airtable` query parameter is passed, the flow event data will be used to create a record in the table passed as the query parameter (in this example, a table called "Survey Results").
+If an `airtable` query parameter is passed, the run results will be used to upsert a record in the table passed as the query parameter (in this example, a table called `Survey Results`).

-It assumes there are `Contacts` and `Flows` tables set up, and the table to create the flow event record contains corresponding `Contact` and `Flow` link fields.
+It requires that there are `Contacts` and `Flows` tables set up:

-To create a new table:
+* `Contacts`
+   * `Uuid` (Single-line text)
+   * `Name` (Single-line text)
+   * `Phone` (Single-line text)
+   * `Profile` (Phone number)
+   * `Created On` (Date)
+   * `Groups` (Long text)
+   * Additional contact fields, in Title Case -- e.g. `Business Name`.
+       * If you do not wish to store all fields on a TextIt contact in the corresponding Airtable, set a `TEXT_IT_CONTACT_FIELDS` config variable to specify which contact fields should be maintained in Airtable -- e.g.`TEXT_IT_CONTACT_FIELDS=business_name,helping_employer_response,number_of_employees`

+* `Flows`
+   * `Uuid` (Single-line text)
+   * `Name` (Single-line text)

+The table to upsert a record into requires `Contact` and `Flow` link fields, as well as a `Run` text field to use for upserting results of a flow run.

+To save run results into the table passed via `airtable` query parameter:

-* First create the table and its fields in Airtable, including a `Contact` reference field and a `Flow` reference field.
+* First, create the table in Airtable with fields:

-* Next, create the flow in TextIt, using the new Airtable's field names for the various result fields that collect information from a user.
+    * `Contact` (Link to Contacts)
+    * `Flow` (Link to Flows)
+    * `Run` (Single-line text)
+    * The run result fields, in Title Case -- e.g. `How Helpful Rating`

+* Create a TextIt flow with various "Wait For Response" actions, saving each result to the corresponding Airtable field name -- e.g. `How Helpful Rating`.

+* Each time you want to upsert the user's responses within the flow, add a "Call Webhook" action to post to the `run-results?airtable=TableName` endpoint with the name of the table to upsert to, using PascalCase for the table name.

-Always add new fields to Airtable first before setting up the TextIt webhook that posts to this `/flow-events` endpoint.
-Airtable will return a 422 if trying to write to a field that doesn't exist on a table.
+Always add a new field to Airtable first before saving it as a new result in TextIt -- Airtable will return a 422 if you attempt to write to a field that doesn't exist on a table.

-### Zapier
+#### Zapier

 ```
-POST /api/v1/flow-events?zapier=abc-def
+POST /api/v1/run-results?zapier=abc-def
 ```

-If a `zapier` query parameter is passed, the flow event data will be posted to a [Zapier webhook](https://zapier.com/help/doc/how-get-started-webhooks-zapier).
+If a `zapier` query parameter is passed, the run results will be posted to a [Zapier webhook](https://zapier.com/help/doc/how-get-started-webhooks-zapier).
 The `zapier` query parameter expects two id's, separated by a hyphen, which correspond to the route parameters correspond to the two unique ID's within your Zapier webhook URL:

 ```
 https://hooks.zapier.com/hooks/catch/abc/def